 When Is The Best Time To Visit South East Asia?

 As soon as possible!

 Facetiousness aside, South East Asia does have dry seasons and wet or monsoon seasons, but quite frankly it doesn’t matter.
+Honestly people worry way too much about this.
 You can travel through the region all year round and enjoy amazing weather.
 On the flip side to that you can also get bad weather even in the dry season!
 It’s the weather!
 It’s unpredictable.
 Personally I think the rainy seasons are the best time to travel in South East Asia, as you still get great weather and blue skies most of the time, it is easy to duck into somewhere for a drink or a snack if the heavens do open (they are usually quick but heavy downpours), the air is fresher, the land lusher and greener and it is cheaper to travel with less tourists and travellers around!